Welcome to the machine

 Comparatively for Twitter, whose algorithm unlike Facebook is, so far at least, less refined and constantly evolving at a much higher rate, announced it would give a preference to tweets from people you follow or engage.

-How do you do that?
-Well you can’t simply rely on Facebook or Twitter telling you I’m afraid.
-After all, how do you know there telling you everything?
-Therefore you have to experiment, to explore and follow figures & sites like Michael Stelzner and the Social Examiner.
+Well, you can’t simply rely on Facebook or Twitter telling you I’m afraid.
+After all, how do you know they’re telling you everything?
+Therefore you have to experiment, to explore and follow digital marketing trends.

-- Scheduling content is worthless, producing good content supported initially by a list of promoters is key
+- Scheduling content is not as valuable as it used to be.
+It is now compensated largely by producing content supported initially by a list of promoters.

-- Optimisation is key, in both SEO, CRO upon not only your site but the very content you produce.
-Find the best smo tools
+- Optimisation is key not only your site but the very content you produce.
+Find the best SMO, SEO, Headline optimisers, influencer engagement tools.

 - Community building is paramount.
 Grow your customers and convert them into promoters.
 Always manage and grow your mailing list